 You may not be pregnant or the level of hCG may not yet be high enough to be detected or you may have miscalculated the day your period was due.
 If you tested early, test again in 48 hours with a new test.
 If your period is overdue, test again in 72 hours with a new test stick.
 If this retest gives you a not pregnant result and you have still not had your period, see your doctor

 For your result to be positive (Pregnant) you should see 2 lines.
-The control line should be a strong pink coloured line.
+The control line should be a strong purple coloured line.
 The test line may look the same as the control line (Diagram A) or it may be fainter than the control line (Diagram B).
 In both cases it will be the same thickness as the control line.
 If you are unsure, wait 48 hours and retest with a new test stick.

 Testing too soon after using fertility drugs that contain hCG can give misleading results.